 *We recommend watching archaeologist, Christina Warinna’s TED Talk on Debunking the Paleo Diet if you would like to learn more.

 Another popular diet is the gluten-free diet.
-For some, the term ‘gluten’ makes as much sense as NFTs – very little.
-Not many people actually know what gluten actually is.
+Despite being rather popular, the term ‘gluten’ is misunderstood, as not many people actually know what gluten actually is.
 Just like any recipe or dish contains many ingredients, so do grains.
-Gluten is one of them, they’re a collective group of proteins found within grains like wheat, barley, rye and triticale.
+Gluten is one of them; they’re a collective group of proteins found within grains like wheat, barley, rye and triticale.

 A common misconception is that a gluten-free diet means a carb-free lifestyle, but this is not true.
 To accommodate this lifestyle, many products don’t contain gluten and are gluten-free.